lmigueldf/doc/guide/install.md

 This guide will get you up and running with the Game Closure DevKit.
-First, you'll download and install DevKit, then get introduced to `basil`, our command-line tool for creating new projects and development.
+First, you'll download and install DevKit, then get introduced to `devkit`, our command-line tool for creating new projects and development.
 Once everything is installed and ready to go, please read the [Hello, World!
 Guide](../guide/hello-world.html) to create your first application.